Lexi-Zhou/stats201-project-zzz/README.md

 - Lexi Zhou:
   - Descriptive dataset analysis.
   - Develop baseline models to assess word frequency patterns and preliminary gender differences in student comments.
+  - Designed text features and representations, and set up the controlled experimental structure for later model and lexical comparisons.